brainhack-school2023/st-onge_project/README.md

    <br /><sub><b>Samuelle St-Onge </b></sub>
 </a>

 Hi everyone!
-My name is Samuelle St-Onge and I am a first year PhD student at Polytechnique Montréal, Canada.
+My name is Samuelle St-Onge and I am a first year PhD student in biomedical engineering at Polytechnique Montréal, Canada.
 Prior to my PhD, I also did a master's in healthcare technology engineering at ÉTS in Montréal, as well as a Bachelor's degree in Mechanical engineering at Université de Moncton, New Brunswick, Canada.
 During my PhD, most of my work will be focused on spinal cord imaging for pediatric populations.

 ## PROJECT DEFINITION